GyrosSteelBall/IdleTD/README.md

 # Tower Defense Game Project
 This Unity-based project demonstrates our skills in game development, software architecture, and C# programming.
 Below are the key features and systems implemented in this project.
+Various architectural refactors were made during the lifetime of this project due to our learnings while building it.
+The architecture outlined in the README is the most recent state of this project and can be found under branch architecture-refactor-2.

 # Table of Contents